Parametric Objects

 External Format Parametric Object Import

-Currently supports importing parametric objects from DWG and FileGDB formats, supported on windows_x86, linux_x86, and linux_arm environments.
+Currently supports importing parametric objects from DWG and FileGDB data, and parametric object import is supported in Windows_x86, Linux_x86, and Linux_arm environments.

 • DWG